How to get started with Luminar 4

 How to start

 The best part about tools like Luminar or Adobe Lightroom is that they are very easy to use.
 Luminar can be used as a standalone software where you open entire photo folders or you can use it as a plugin for your existing tools like Adobe Lightroom or Photoshop.
-Especially the second option is what I am using for now and why I like Luminar so much because it gives me the full freedom over the tools I want to use.
+Especially the second option is what I am using for now and why I like Luminar so much because it gives me full freedom over the tools I want to use.

 If you are trying Luminar for the first time my most important advice is to simply try every slider and move them to the maximum and the minimum value to see what they are doing and how they are changing your photo.
 It’s almost always a bad idea though to use these extreme values for your final photo, so definitely make sure to use the sliders in a subtle way if you want to receive a realistic result.